Transcendent-Tapir/Spectral-Sleuths/index.md

   - You believe that the supernatural is the key to understanding the universe
   - Ghosts and monsters are disgusting creatures that must be destroyed
   - Otherworldly creatures are simply misunderstood and you wish to help the world understand them.
-  - You wish to yield the power of the occult
+  - You wish to wield the power of the occult
   - Something else
 - What job did you work that helps you investigate
   - Private Investigator